Level/many-level/README.md

 reconnect()
 ```

-`many-level` will now make sure to retry your pending operations when you reconnect.
-If you create a read stream and your connection fails half way through reading that stream `many-level` makes sure to only retry the part of the stream you are missing.
-Please note that this might not guarantee leveldb snapshotting if you rely on that.
+The guest database will now retry your pending operations when you reconnect.
+If you create an iterator or [readable stream](https://github.com/Level/read-stream) and your connection fails halfway through reading that iterator then `many-level` makes sure to only retry the part of the iterator that you are missing.
+The downside of `retry` is that a guest database then cannot provide [snapshot guarantees](https://github.com/Level/abstract-level#iterator) because new iterators (and thus snapshots of the host database) will be created upon reconnect.
+This is reflected in [`db.supports.snapshots`](https://github.com/Level/abstract-level#dbsupports) which will be `false` if `retry` is true.

 ## API